Mission and Identity

 Our Lady of the Hills College Prep provides an educational environment that addresses the development of the whole person.
 The curriculum addresses a broad range of content areas across disciplines relevant to the educational and personal development of each student.

-Our Catholic IdentityPractical experience in Christian living is realized in the pastoral activities program through retreats, service projects and days of recollection, liturgies and other forms of personal spiritual formation.
+Our Catholic IdentityPractical experience in Christian living is realized in the pastoral activities program through retreats, service projects, and days of recollection, liturgies, and other forms of personal spiritual formation.
 All students are offered an opportunity to reflect on their spiritual life and relationship with God.
 The curriculum and extracurricular activities reflect the best of the Jesuit and Dominican orders and their philosophies of service to others.
-Our Lady of the Hills is committed to assist students to become mature in their faith, to become critical thinkers, and to challenge each student to develop his or her talents to the fullest.
+Our Lady of the Hills is committed to assisting students to become mature in their faith, to become critical thinkers, and challenging each student to develop his or her talents to the fullest.
 The theology program is academic in nature.
-Students are tested and graded on their ability to comprehend and assimilate information regarding doctrine, morality, Church history and practice.
+Students are tested and graded on their ability to comprehend and assimilate information regarding doctrine, morality, Church history, and practice.
 Every student is required to study theology.

 Students are given the opportunity to think critically, examine attitudes, challenge assumptions, and analyze motives.
 All of this is important if students are to make decisions with the freedom that allows them to develop a deeper relationship with Jesus Christ.

 Our Philosophical RootsThree tenants of our philosophy are Study, Service and Social Justice.
 The Jesuit and Dominican orders are reflected in all aspects of student life and curriculum.

 St. Ignatius of Loyola: Jesuit Charism of Study.
 Respect for human and natural capacities, taking into account natural abilities, earning, culture, and manners as gifts to be used for the service and glory of God.
 For this reason, Jesuits have a keen interest in education.